DanielSant0s/AthenaEnv/README.md

 ## License

-Distributed under GNU GPL-3.0 License.
-See `LICENSE` for more information.
+Distributed under MIT.
+See [LICENSE](LICENSE) for more information.

 <!-- CONTACT -->
 ## Contact